daniduce/Final-Project/README.md

 Our main question we hope to answer is: What is the probability that a hurricane will make landfall within a 50 mile radius area in the Eastern United States?

-## Team Protocols

-* Value and Respect all team members: Give everyone a chance to include their input and actively listen

-* Participation is expected by all members on the team: Be active in group discussions, ask questions, and confirm understanding.

-* Meetings: We will meet on Tuesday and Thursday nights during class at 7pm, when possible.
-If more time is needed, we will discuss as a group when all team members can meet again.

-* Channels of Communication: "Group Project" channel in Slack and group text message.
-Consistenly check and acknowledge communcations posted to channels to ensure all group members have up to date information.

-* All group discussions will end with an "action plan" or key takaways.
-A recap will be posted to our slack channel as a resource.
-After an action plan is set in motion, get started right away to ensure other members are not waiting for your part and all work is submitted on time.

 ## Exploration Phase